ct-js/ct-js/OurRiotDocFormat.md

     @slot
         This means that the tag yields the passed markup inside itself.
         A description of how the tag does it would be appropriate.
+    @slot slotName
+        Sometimes there can be several slots, with or without the default (root) slot.
+        They can be defined with yield(from="slotName") inside the nesting tag, and used with yield(to="slotName") when using such a tag.
+See collapsible-section as an example.

     @attribute attributeName (type)
         A descriotion of an attribute.